Azure/azure-sdk-for-java/sdk/webpubsub/azure-messaging-webpubsub/README.md

 # Azure Web PubSub service client library for Java

-Azure Web PubSub client library for Java allows sending messages to Web PubSub.
+Azure Web PubSub service client library for Java allows sending messages to Web PubSub.
 Azure Web PubSub service enables you to build real-time messaging web applications using WebSockets and the publish-subscribe pattern.
-Any platform
-supporting WebSocket APIs can connect to the service easily, e.g. web pages, mobile applications, edge devices, etc. The service manages the WebSocket connections for you and allows up to 100K concurrent connections.
+Any platform supporting WebSocket APIs can connect to the service easily, e.g. web pages, mobile applications, edge devices, etc. The service manages the WebSocket connections for you and allows up to 100K concurrent connections.
 It provides powerful APIs for you to manage these clients and deliver real-time messages.

 Any scenario that requires real-time publish-subscribe messaging between server and clients or among clients, can use Azure Web PubSub service.
 Traditional real-time features that often require polling from server or submitting HTTP